create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Background.md

 #### Hints

-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.
 - [Radian units for angular measure](https://en.wikipedia.org/wiki/Radian)

 #### Warnings

 - You must have one more groundColor value than *groundAngle* values.
 - Colors at *groundAngle*=0 are ignored.
-Interchange profile

 ### MFColor [in, out] **groundColor** [ ] <small>[0,1]</small>
 {: #fields-groundColor }